 GUIDELINES FOR JOB CLASS USE

-Receives administrative direction from the Chief Human Resources Officer or designee and day-to-day operational direction from the Commissioner of the assigned agency.
+Receives administrative direction from the Chief Human Resources Officer or designee and day-to-day operational direction from the Commissioner or designee of the assigned agency.

 Supervises agency human resources staff.

 Advises agency leadership on human resources policies and procedures, proper organizational structure and use of appropriate job classes, talent needs, to include but not limited to advising on the availability and expiration of eligible lists, etc.;